-AGE OF HEROES - 10: ATTIRE EVOLUTION - Warriors' & Workers' Wear, and IN THE LONG HALLS - A Time for Tall Tales
+AGE OF HEROES - 10: ATTIRE EVOLUTION - Warriors' & Workers' Wear; and IN THE LONG HALLS - A Time To Tell Tall Tales

 In pre-Conquest England workers came in four classes, crafts-folk, ceorls, freedmen and thralls...

 After the Romans

 Germanic tribesmen were noted to have worn hides or short garments of hairy skin.
 Tacitus wrote of spear-armed warriors either naked or clothed in short cloaks.